elbruno/CustomVisionPythonLocalViewer/README.md

     The environment is ready to be used.

+1. **✅ Check environment state**:

-1. The file `00CheckEnv.py` will test if all the requirements are sucessfully installed.
+    The file `00CheckEnv.py` will test if all the requirements are sucessfully installed.

-1. Run the check environment file with the command.
+    Run the check environment file with the command.

     ```bash
     python .\00CheckEnv.py
     ```

-1. The output should be similar to this one:
+    The output should be similar to this one:

     ```bash
     TensorFlow: 2.0.4